-- June 26- Landscape Design Class at Detroit Farm and Garden (1759 21st St) from 1-3 PM.
+- August 21- Fermentation Workshop at Detroit Farm and Garden (1759 21st St) from 1-3 PM.
 This class is free and open to the public but please let them know you heard about it from the TimeBank.

-- July 7- Kitchen Cabinet Meeting at 6:30 PM at 1787 Wabash.
+- September 15- Kitchen Cabinet Meeting at 6:30 PM at Jennie’s house (1787 Wabash).
 The Kitchen Cabinet is the leadership group of the TimeBank.
-We do fundraising, plan events, hire staff, and do other things to keep the TimeBank running.
-We’re always looking for more folks interested in being more involved with the TimeBank.
-If you’d like to be involved but can’t make this meeting, please get in touch.
+We organize events, do outreach for new members, do fundraising, and plan programming.
+If you’re interested but can’t make this meeting please get in touch.

-- Julio 7- Junta de la Mesa Directiva (El gabinete de cocina) a las 6:30 PM at 1787 Wabash.
+- Septiembre 15- Junta de la Mesa Directiva (El gabinete de cocina) a las 6:30 PM at 1787 Wabash.
 El gabinete de cocina es el grupo de liderazgo del Banco de Tiempo.
 Siempre estamos buscando más gente interesada en ser más involucrado con el Banco de Tiempo.
 Si usted quisiera participar pero no puede venir a esta reunión, por favor ponerse en contacto.

-- Julio 20 – Noche de Juegos en la casa de Amanda (1575 Military St) a 6:00pm.
+- Octubre 19– Noche de Juegos en la casa de Amanda (1575 Military St) a 6:00pm.
 Traer un plato para compartir si se puede.
 Evento para personas de todas las edades.
 Traiga su juego favorito o vienen dispuestos a aprender una nueva.
 Evento es mensual cada tercer miércoles del mes.

 We’re getting ready for our biggest event ever: A TimeBank Skill Share Fair!
 Find out what hidden talents are on offer in your neighborhood, and let your neighbors know what you can do for them.
 At the TimeBank’s Skill Share Fair, everyone’s time is valued equally, regardless of the type of work done–“skilled or “unskilled.”
 Make new friends and set up exchanges of services.